Contents

 Amazon Associates Program Review Team

-So, dear affiliate, how seriously should you take this uncloaking business?
+So, fellow affiliate, how seriously should you take this uncloaking business?
 Well, that depends on how much you like your monthly check from Amazon.

 I suggest you take Amazon affiliate links very seriously because they can and will hit you with their mighty ban hammer if you don’t.